openandroidinstaller-dev/openandroidinstaller/README.md

 ## Tools

-- The [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) (such as adb and fastboot) are [Apache](https://android.googlesource.com/platform/system/adb/+/refs/heads/master/NOTICE)-licensed universal Android utilities
+- The [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) (such as adb and fastboot) are [Apache](https://android.googlesource.com/platform/system/adb/+/refs/heads/master/NOTICE)-licensed universal Android utilities.
 - [Heimdall](https://gitlab.com/BenjaminDobell/Heimdall) is an [MIT](https://gitlab.com/BenjaminDobell/Heimdall/-/blob/master/LICENSE)-licensed replacement for the leaked ODIN tool to flash Samsung devices.
 - [libusb-1.0](https://github.com/libusb/libusb) is a [LGPL-2.1](https://github.com/libusb/libusb/blob/master/COPYING)-licensed library for USB device access from Linux, macOS, Windows and others.
 - [copy-partitions-20220613-signed.zip](https://mirrorbits.lineageos.org/tools/copy-partitions-20220613-signed.zip) The copy-partitions script was created by LineageOS developer erfanoabdi and filipepferraz and released under LGPL.
 It is used when the partitions need to be copied before flashing.